 - Fronds from the fennel bulb, minced

-- Linguini (can sub any long shaped pasta, like spaghetti or fettuccine)
+- Linguine (can sub any long shaped pasta, like spaghetti or fettuccine)

-1 Open the can of clams and strain the juice through a paper-towel-lined fine-meshed sieve into a bowl.
+1 Separate clams from juices: Open the can of clams and strain the juice through a paper-towel-lined fine-meshed sieve into a bowl.
 Set both the juice and the clams aside.

-2 Heat the olive oil in a large pot or sauté pan over medium-high heat.
+2 Cook onion, fennel, garlic: Heat the olive oil in a large pot or sauté pan over medium-high heat.
 Add the chopped onion and fennel bulb and sprinkle with a little salt.
 Stir well and sauté until translucent, about 4-5 minutes.
 Don't brown them.
 Add the chopped garlic and sauté for another minute.

-3 Add the ouzo (if you're using) to the pan and let it boil down until it's almost completely evaporated.
+3 Add ouzo, boil down, add tomato paste: Add the ouzo (if you're using) to the pan and let it boil down until it's almost completely evaporated.
 Add the tomato paste and stir well to coat the vegetables.
 Cook for a minute or two.

-4 Add the crushed tomatoes and the clam juice (strained from the can of clams) to the pot, along with a sprinkling of salt and the sugar.
+4 Add tomatoes, clam juice, salt, sugar, then simmer: Add the crushed tomatoes and the clam juice (strained from the can of clams) to the pot, along with a sprinkling of salt and the sugar.
 Stir well, turn the heat to a slow simmer and cook for 20 minutes.
 While the tomato sauce is cooking, heat a large pot of salted water for the pasta.

 If you would like a smooth sauce instead of chunky, ladle the sauce into a blender and purée it until smooth, then return to the pot.